 This part of the tour resuscitated the past and brought history back to life.
 We examined the king’s lifestyle and his court’s etiquette.
 We also gathered information on the manipulation of the local power structures and the institution of forces responsible for the abolition of the system of monarchy and the establishment of colonialism.

 Unlike his predecessors, King Mutara III Rudahigwa lived in a palace designed under the influence of colonialists.
 His residence wasn’t the only thing that distinguished him from his father, King Yuhi V Musinga and those who reigned before them.
 He was also the first Rwandan king to convert into Christianity.
 His conversion spearheaded a new wave of baptisms and wide-spread Catholicism in the protectorate.

 Westernization of the giant king didn’t end there.
 He had a collection of tailor-made imported suits in his wardrobe.
-He drove an automobile powered by a combustion engine and consulted white medical doctors.
+He drove a car and consulted white medical doctors.
 In 1959, he died mysteriously in the hands of his Belgian doctor in present-day Bujumbura, the capital of Burundi.

 Finally, we were ushered to the backyard where we gained a cultural perspective of the position long-horned cows (Inyambo) occupied in the kingdom.
 We were amazed by the discovery of the connection between poetry and livestock.

 Before proceeding to Huye, we visited his tomb on a hill known as Mwima, a stone’s throw away from the palace.
 His wife, Rosalia Gicanda and King Kigeli V Ndahindurwa were also laid to rest on the same hill.